 A PN17 Issuer and GN3 Company must review its risk management and internal control system and submit to the Bursa the results of such review, together with its action plans to address the weaknesses identified.
 Our scope of work includes an assessment of the affected issuer’s overall risk management and internal controls system.

-recommend that an external quality assessment review should be conducted at least once every five years by a qualified, independent reviewer or review team from outside the
+In addition, the SPPIA also recommends that an external quality assessment review should be conducted at least once every five years by a qualified, independent reviewer or review team from outside the organisation.